pingpong-labs/docs/menus.md

 You can create your own presenter class.
 Make sure your presenter is extends to `Pingpong\Menus\Presenters\Presenter` and `implements` to 'Pingpong\Menus\Presenters\PresenterInterface'.

-For example this is `zurb-top-bar` presenter.
+For example, this is `zurb-top-bar` presenter.

 ```php
 use Pingpong\Menus\Presenters\Presenter;